 Below we’ll discuss a few of the biggest financial mistakes people make when starting a new business and how you can avoid them.

 Of course you’re confident in your product, your business, and yourself – otherwise, you would have never decided to start your own business.

 But it’s okay to acknowledge when you simply don’t know how to do something, especially something as integral as your business’ accounting practices.
-If you’re unsure about how business finance works, it’s wise to seek the outside assistance of professional CPAs or outsourced CFOs.
+If you’re unsure about how business finance works, it’s wise to seek the outside assistance of professional CPAs or outsourced turn key accounting services.

 Don’t risk putting your business finances in the wrong hands.
 Shark Tank’s Robert Herjavec echoed the wisdom of the great Charlie Munger when he said, “If you don’t know your numbers, you’re going to go out of business… Accounting and finance is the language of business.”
 You have to understand finance – or know someone who does – to be successful.

 2. Getting Financial Advice From the Wrong People